 To assist in establishing an immediate connection to a new Chinese contact, one should have a general knowledge of Hong Kong and its culture.

-Have an intermediary who is going to introduce you to a prospective business partner or associate.
+Often, you will need an intermediary who is going to introduce you to a prospective business partner or associate.
 The intermediate is the person they are familiar with.
-He/she should at least be of the higher social status in order for the business owner to be introduced to the right who make vital decisions.
+He/she should at least be of a higher social status for the business owner to be introduced to the right who make vital decisions.
 How the relationship thrives will depend on the benefit that the other party feels they are getting by working with you.

 Consciously work hard to earn and maintain the trust of the persons involved.
 Have frequent visits, constant communication with the key persons, and plenty of socializing.
 Socializing makes you stand out and approachable.
 Thus, it implies that you will have numerous opportunities to be introduced to more people.